-BPA finds that the types of actions and the potential impacts related to the proposed Finn Rock Floodplain Restoration have been examined, reviewed, and consulted upon and are similar to those analyzed in the Columbia River Basin Tributary Habitat Restoration Programmatic Environmental Assessment (DOE/EA 2126) and Finding of No Significant Impact.
-There are no substantial changes in the proposed action and no significant new circumstances or information relevant to environmental concerns bearing on the proposed action or its impacts within the meaning of 10 CFR § 1021.314(c)(1) and 40 CFR §1502.9(d).
+BPA finds that the types of actions and the potential impacts related to the proposed Finn Rock Floodplain Restoration Phase 2 project are similar to those analyzed in the Columbia River Basin Tributary Habitat Restoration Programmatic Environmental Assessment (DOE/EA 2126) and Finding of No Significant Impact.
+There are no substantial changes in the proposed action and no significant new circumstances or information relevant to environmental concerns bearing on the proposed action or its impacts within the meaning of 10 CFR § 1021.314 et seq. and 40 CFR §1502.9(d).
 Therefore, no further NEPA analysis or documentation is required.

 /s/ Shawn Skinner Shawn Skinner Environmental Protection Specialist

 Concur:

+Katey Grange

+NFPA Compliance Officer